-Over the last century, we have been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and high profile brands, and we are pretty confident we are one of the most ambitious, energetic, dedicated groups of intellectual property professionals you are likely to meet.
+Over the last century, we have been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and high-profile brands, and we are pretty confident we are one of the most ambitious, energetic, dedicated groups of intellectual property professionals you are likely to meet.

 We thrive on helping clients with creative and cost-effective ways to improve or protect their intellectual property position internationally, and we think you will struggle to find many other international law firms that have our track record when it comes to the quality and experience of our team.

-We continue to top the rankings in the legal market, and this first-class reputation allows us to attract world-leading IP advisors and litigators; by working with us, you will be able to draw upon their formidable experience in this field.
+We continue to top the patent rankings in the legal market, and this year we were named one of Europe's Leading Patent Law Firms in a special report by the FT.
+This first-class reputation allows us to attract world-leading IP advisors and litigators; by working with us, you will be able to draw upon their formidable experience in this field.